XVI. Questions and Answers on Dissecting the Essence of Paul

-Question 2: You all say Paul’s words aren’t the truth.
-If that’s so, why are his words in the Bible?
-Since Paul’s words are in the Holy Bible, they are inspired by God, and they represent God’s words.
-They are the words that we have to follow!
+Question 2: You say Brother Paul’s words are not the truth.
+Then why are his words in the Bible?
+Paul’s words are written in the Bible.
+Therefore, they were inspired by God; they represent God’s words.
+We should pursue them!

 from the movie script of Stinging Memories